oscarvargash/biol_550_2022/README.md

 > This was developed/organized for a class at Humboldt State University for the spring of 2022.
 > Some of the material has beed modified from another workshop repository that I co-authored with Merly Escalona at UCSC [Intro to computational tools at UCSC](https://github.com/merlyescalona/ucsc-eeb-intro2comptools)

-The aim of the lab is to provide students the skills necessary to analyse data from next-geneeration sequencing using phylogenetic methods.
-Studnts will first learn how to use the command line, then will learn how to use an array of phylgentic software, and finally will gain some skills in python and R coding.
+The aim of the lab is to provide the skills necessary to analyze data from next-generation sequencing using phylogenetic methods.
+Students will first learn how to use the command line, then will learn how to use an array of phylgenetic software, and finally will gain some skills in python and R coding.

 These tutorials are hands-on and were designed to be followed on a Linux machine with all the software pre-installed.
 However, a list of software can be found at the bottom of this page for your reference.

 ## What to expect?

-At the end of the course participants will be comfortable using the bash environment, using phylogentic software, and writing basic python and R scripts.
+At the end of the course participants will be comfortable using the bash environment, runing phylogentic software, and writing basic python and R scripts.

-## Coneccting to HSU virtual labs
+## Conecting to HSU virtual labs

 Every week in lab you will connect to a Linux virtual machine.
 There are two ways of connecting to the virtual machine: